 Tourists are frequently involved in single-vehicle accidents because of excessive speed and lack of familiarity with local road conditions.
 Particular care should be taken on Namibia's gravel roads.
-Other road hazards include poor local driving practices, lack of street lighting, inadequately maintained vehicles, and wild animals or livestock straying onto roads.
+Other road hazards include poor local driving practices, lack of street lighting, inadequately maintained vehicles, pedestrians on the road and wild animals or livestock straying onto roads.

-While roads between main urban centres tend to be in good condition, roads in rural areas are dirt or gravel.
+While roads between main urban centres tend to be in good condition, roads in rural areas are generally unsealed.
 When travelling in desert areas ensure you travel with sufficient supplies of fuel, water and emergency provisions and be aware of local conditions such as possible flash-flooding and water damage to roads.
 For further advice, see our road travel page.

 In East and West Kavango and Zambezi regions of north-eastern Namibia, particularly in areas bordering Angola, you should stay on well-travelled routes.
 Unexploded landmines and munitions remain in these regions.

 Please also refer to our general air travel page for information on aviation safety and security.

-When you are in Namibia, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
+You are subject to the local laws of Namibia, including ones that appear harsh by Australian standards.
+If you're arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
 But we can't get you out of trouble or out of jail.
 Research laws before travelling, especially for an extended stay.